Top 10 Home Gym Flooring Mats Reviewed

 Your gym floor provides you with many benefits, whether you realize it or not.
 If you ever worked out in a gym that has virtually no home gym flooring, you'll know what we're talking about!
 We will go over some basic benefits a proper gym floor gives you, and why they might be important.

 In order to make your tiles really effective, you need to consider how you're going to be using your gym.
 Your home gym flooring will be used unlike any other floor in your house, and it's really important that you remember that when buying your tiles.
 It will impact how much you enjoy working out there, and how well you've used up the space you have.
 A good gym floor absolutely needs to protect your feet, while being very durable.
-Durability is something we've not mentioned yet, but we feel like it ties together with a lot of other factors which we will talk about now.
+Durability is something we've not mentioned yet, but we feel like it ties together with a lot of other factors that we will talk about now.
 Even if you sweat it out only a few times a week, your tiles will eventually start to show signs of damage, be it indentations, scratches or even tears.
-You will drop your kettlebells and dumbells, your equipment will be dragged around, and you will stomp around and jump around inevitably, and your tiles absolutely need to be able to withstand all of that.
+You will drop your kettlebells and dumbbells, your equipment will be dragged around, and you will stomp around and jump around inevitably, and your tiles absolutely need to be able to withstand all of that.
 Opting out for material that cannot withstand all of that is absolutely bonkers!